DougReeder/slate/docs/general/contributing.md

 The Slate repository is a monorepo that is managed with [lerna](https://github.com/lerna/lerna).
 Unlike more traditional repositories, this means that the repository must be built in order for tests, linting, or other common development activities to function as expected.

+You must have [NodeJS v16](https://nodejs.org/) or later installed.

 To run the build, you need to have the Slate repository cloned to your computer.
 After that, you need to `cd` into the directory where you cloned it, and install the dependencies with `yarn` and build the monorepo:

 ```text